 \section{Conclusion}

-We have proposed FSLoRA, a novel collaborative LLM fine-tuning framework that introduces a sketching mechanism to enhance both performance and efficiency in resource-constrained systems.
+We proposed FSLoRA, a novel collaborative LLM fine-tuning framework that introduces a sketching mechanism to enhance training efficiency in resource-constrained systems.
 By maintaining large-rank LoRA modules on the server and allowing clients to selectively update submatrices based on the sketching ratios, FSLoRA effectively adapts to heterogeneous communication and computational constraints.
-We provide a rigorous convergence analysis of FSLoRA that characterizes how the sketching ratios affect the convergence rate.
+We provided a rigorous convergence analysis of FSLoRA that characterizes how the sketching ratios (i.e., resource heterogeneity) affect the convergence rate.
 Finally, we confirmed the effectiveness of FSLoRA through extensive experiments across multiple datasets and models.